Lebanon Emergency Appeal

 Your donation could help us provide lifesaving aid

-With conflict continuing unabated, this number is expected to increase dramatically.
-Around 201,820 people are still displaced, despite 786,000 returning to destroyed homes.
+Since the escalation, 4,267 people have been killed and 17,579 people have been injured.
+At least 96,065 people remain displaced.
 Thousands of families have been forced to flee their homes in the search for safety in other parts of the country.

 Distribution of hygiene kits and water has begun in five emergency shelters, as CARE immediately steps up its humanitarian aid operations.
 Our teams are already mobilised in Lebanon to provide relief and aid to displaced populations.
 We will scale up our response to provide them with basic necessities such as food, water, bedding, hygiene and dignity kits.
 Please give now to support families devastated by this escalation of conflict in the Middle East.